 The Board of Directors strongly believes that the reverse stock split is necessary for the following reasons:

-- 1. To maintain our listing on The NASDAQ Capital Market. - 2.
+- 1. To enable repayment of the Notes in shares of Common Stock - 2.
 To provide us with resources and flexibility with respect to our capital sufficient to execute our business plans and strategy.